MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 describes the required (and hybrid) ports and IPs outbound from on-prem to the service.

-SMTP does not traverse the Hybrid Agent and will still require a public certificate for mail flow between Office 365 and on-premises.
+Simple Mail Transfer Protocol (SMTP) does not traverse the Hybrid Agent and will still require a public certificate for mail flow between Office 365 and on-premises.

 MailTips, Message Tracking and Multi-mailbox search do not traverse the Hybrid Agent.
-These Hybrid features would require the classic connectivity model where EWS and Autodiscover are published on-premises and externally available to office 365.
+These Hybrid features would require the classic connectivity model where Exchange Web Services (EWS) and Autodiscover are published on-premises and externally available to office 365.

 ## Running Setup